designatives/brease-next/README.md

 Fetches all available pages (useful for static generation).

 #### `fetchCollectionById(collectionId: string)`
-Fetches all entries in a collection.
+Fetches a collection by its ID, including metadata and all entries.

 #### `fetchEntryBySlug(collectionId: string, entrySlug: string)`
 Fetches a specific collection entry by slug.